Otaku Elf: Manga

 Written and illustrated by Akihiko Higuchi, Otaku Elf began serialization in Kodansha's Shōnen Magazine Edge on June 17, 2019.
 After the magazine ended publication on October 18, 2023, the series was transferred to the Comic Days website starting on December 20.
-As of October 2025, 12 tankōbon volumes have been published.
+As of June 2026, 13 tankōbon volumes have been published.
 In North America, Seven Seas Entertainment has licensed the series in print and digital formats.

 Anime

 An anime television series adaptation was announced in June 2022.
 It was produced by C2C and directed by Takebumi Anzai, with scripts written by Shōgo Yasukawa, character designs handled by Takeshi Oda, who also serves as chief animation director, and music composed by Akito Matsuda.
 The series aired from April 8 to June 24, 2023, on the Animeism programming block on MBS and other affiliates.
 (Note: MBS listed the series premiere at 26:25 on April 7, 2023, which is effectively April 8 at 2:25 a.m.)
-The opening theme, "Kien Romance" (奇縁ロマンス), was performed by Nanawo Akari, while the ending theme, "Odoru Hikari" (おどる ひかり), was performed by Cody Lee.
+The opening theme, "Kien Romance" (奇縁ロマンス), was performed by Nanawo Akari, and the ending theme, "Odoru Hikari" (おどる ひかり), was performed by Cody Lee.
 Sentai Filmworks licensed the series, and they streamed it on Hidive.
 Medialink licensed the series in Asia-Pacific and they streamed on the Ani-One Asia YouTube channel.